123harshitshakya/Syntax-of-python-program/README.md

 # Syntax of python program
- Complete python program from beginner to advanced
+ Complete python program from beginner to advanced.